 Who decides if a position is Exempt?

 Exempt positions may be designated exempt either by statute or by the State HR Director at the request of the Governor or other elected official.
-The State HR Director determines the salary and fringe benefits of all positions presently or hereafter exempted, unless otherwise specified in statute.
+The State HR Director determines the salary of all positions presently or hereafter exempted, unless otherwise specified in statute.

 There are a variety of exemptions identified in statute - most come under RCW 41.06.070 of civil service law.
 Additionally, specific exemptions may be identified in an agency's enabling legislation.